blurbee/otpservice/README.md

 # Extensibility
+The service is designed with key components as interfaces.
+Access of user data, transient storage of OTP keys, dispatching OTP can be swapped.

+# How it works
 Each scenario is identified by the scenarioid as defined in the config file.
+The following sequence diagram shows the process.

+`
+title This is a title

+User->Application:User enters a flow that requries OTP Application-->OTPServer:The App calls createOTPSession \n scenarioid(login/email-verification) OTPServer->Application: return sessionid, channels Application->User: Provide choice of how to receive OTP (channels) User->Application: sendOTP(selected channel) Application->OTPServer: sendOTP(ch, optional: channelValue) `

+UI componnt
-When a OTP sesion is required, the createOTPSession is called with the appropriate scenarioid.
+OTP sesion is required, the createOTPSession is called with the appropriate scenarioid.

 This service has APIs to:
 - create an OTP session based on pre-configured "scenario".